Origin and History

 In 1696, it became an Indelta regiment.

 At the beginning of the Great Northern War, a battalion was stationed at Neumünde.
-The remainder of the regiment was stationed at Riga.
+The remainder of the regiment was stationed at Riga from Spring 1700.
 In 1708, a battalion was part of General Lewenhaupt's Corps who followed the main army in Ukraine.
-It fought at Liesna (1708).
-This battalion capitulated shortly after the Battle of Polatava in 1709 while the other battalion joined the army in Finland.
+It fought at Ljesna 1708, the survivors being placed in the Vastamalands regiment.
+Captured at Poltava.
+The other battalion captured at Riga, 1710.
+Reraised and joined the Army of Finland.
+In the Armfeldt's campaign against Trondhjem, 1718.

 This Finnish regiment counted 1,025 men and consisted of two battalions of 4 companies.
 Each company had 140 men.